nicksp/fe-codestyle/css.md

 - **Variables.** Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
 It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).
 - **Mixins.** Mixins should be used to DRY up your code, add clarity, or abstract complexity -- in much the same way as well-named functions.
 Mixins that accept no arguments can be useful for this, but note that if you are not compressing your payload (e.g. gzip), this may contribute to unnecessary code duplication in the resulting styles.
+- **Global vs. Local Variables/Mixins** Any `$variable` that is used in more than one file should be placed in the `/variables.scss` file.
+Others should be placed at the top of the file in which they're used.
+Any `@mixin` that is used in more than one file should be placed in the `/utilities` folder.
 - **Extend.** `@extend` directives [should be](http://csswizardry.com/2014/11/when-to-use-extend-when-to-use-a-mixin/) [avoided](http://csswizardry.com/2014/01/extending-silent-classes-in-sass/) because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
 Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).
+- **Filename naming convention** The file naming convention should be identical to the class naming convention as described above, but with the following difference:
+    - Sass files (technical scss files) should be a Sass partial (prepended with a underscore `_`)
+    - Sass files are named after it's root class name
+        - the filename can be named after the grouping of elements (Example `ul`, `ol` and `li` can be grouped together in `_list.scss`)
+        - in case of a component, the base component will be the filename (i.e. `color-picker` makes `_color-picker.scss`)
 - **Operators.** For improved readability, wrap all math operations in parentheses with a single space between values, variables, and operators.

   ```css